 #> Failed expectation:

-#> Expected `x` to be equal to `list(a = 1, b = "x")`.
+#> Expected `x` to contain the same values as `list(a = 1, b = "x")`.

 #> Differences: